bazelbuild/bazel/site/docs/install-ubuntu.md

 You can also add this command to your `~/.bashrc` file.

-_<sup>1</sup>Note that Bazel includes an embedded JDK 8, which can be used even if a JDK is already installed. `bazel-<version>-without-jdk-installer-linux-x86_64.sh` is a version of the installer without embedded JDK 8.
-Only use this installer if you already have JDK 8 installed._
+_<sup>1</sup>Note that Bazel includes an embedded JDK, which can be used even if a JDK is already installed. `bazel-<version>-without-jdk-installer-linux-x86_64.sh` is a version of the installer without an embedded JDK.
+Only use this installer if you already have JDK 8 installed.
+Later JDK versions are not supported._

 ## <a name="install-on-ubuntu"></a> Using Bazel custom APT repository

-### 1. Install JDK 8
+### Step 1: Install the JDK

-Install JDK 8 by using:
+Install JDK 8:

 ```bash
 sudo apt-get install openjdk-8-jdk
 ```

-On Ubuntu 14.04 LTS you'll have to use a PPA:
+On Ubuntu 14.04 LTS you must use a PPA:

 ```bash
 sudo add-apt-repository ppa:webupd8team/java
 sudo apt-get update && sudo apt-get install oracle-java8-installer
 ```

-### 2. Add Bazel distribution URI as a package source (one time setup)
+### Step 2: Add Bazel distribution URI as a package source

+**Note:** This is a one-time setup step.

 ```bash
 echo "deb [arch=amd64] http://storage.googleapis.com/bazel-apt stable jdk1.8" | sudo tee /etc/apt/sources.list.d/bazel.list
 curl https://bazel.build/bazel-release.pub.gpg | sudo apt-key add -
 ```

 If you want to install the testing version of Bazel, replace `stable` with `testing`.

-### 3. Install and update Bazel
+### Step 3: Install and update Bazel

 ```bash
 sudo apt-get update && sudo apt-get install bazel
 ```

-Once installed, you can upgrade to a newer version of Bazel with:
+Once installed, you can upgrade to a newer version of Bazel with the following command:

 ```bash
 sudo apt-get upgrade bazel